prabhuSub/GitHub-Workshop/README.md

 # GitHub-Workshop
 Materials for my Workshop presentation

-This is the workshop that I and Ziwei(https://github.com/ziweifan177) gave on Febraury 16th 2019 to 100 Northeastern College of engineering students under the NEU Skunkworks workshop activities.
+This is the workshop that I and <a href="https://github.com/ziweifan177">Ziwei</a> gave on Febraury 16th 2019 to 100 Northeastern College of engineering students under the NEU Skunkworks workshop activities(<a href="https://github.com/neuskunkworksrepo">Repository of Skunkworks</a>).

 Contains, all the materials to teach students on the git basics.
 Below are the topics covered.